brownemint/Ti-Android-CameraView/README.md

 **arguments**

-+ save_location - DIrectory to save the image to
++ save_location (String) - Directory to save the image in.
+DEFAULT = "camera".
+CREATION ONLY.
++ useFrontCamera (Boolean) - Use the front camera or not.
+DEFAULT = false.
+CREATION ONLY.

 ### takePicture _(method)_